Anas-Shakeel/maketree-cli/README.md

 ### Note:

-_`maketree` is still in it's alpha phase, so you may encounter some bugs.
+_`maketree` is in it's beta phase, so you may encounter some bugs.
 Please report if you do._